bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

-The fundamental thing GHC needs to do is to include the package name into the names of entities the package defines.
+The fundamental thing GHC will need to do is to include the package name (and version) into the names of entities the package defines.
 That means that when compiling a module M you must say what package it is part of:

 ```wiki